SpatialViz-Bench: A Cognitively-Grounded Benchmark for Diagnosing Spatial Visualization in MLLMs: Detailed Related Works

-In contrast, our benchmark is designed around 4 core sub-skills of spatial visualization identified in cognitive psychology, with curated tasks targeting each ability.
-This leads to a more structured and comprehensive evaluation protocol.
-Moreover, while prior benchmarks often rely on internet-sourced questions—raising issues of coverage and data leakage—our benchmark employs algorithmic generation for most tasks.
-This approach ensures greater reliability, reduces training-set overlap, and enables scalable data creation for both evaluation and training in spatial reasoning.
-More importantly, we summarized the essential phases to complete spatial visualization tasks, enabling us to identify the causes of reasoning errors.
+In contrast to these prior works, our benchmark is designed to be systematic and diagnostic.
+It is structured around \emph{4} core sub-skills of spatial visualization identified in cognitive psychology, with curated tasks targeting each ability.
+By employing procedural generation for most tasks, our benchmark ensures greater reliability, reduces the risk of training-set overlap, and enables scalable data creation for both evaluation and future training.
+Furthermore, by summarizing the essential phases of spatial visualization, our framework allows for a more granular analysis to identify the root causes of reasoning errors.